Bolivia’s president chafes against term limits

 None of that deters his allies from plotting to keep him in power.
 Many look to the example of the late Hugo Chávez, Venezuela’s left-wing leader, who lost a referendum to end term limits in 2007 only to hold another one 14 months later, which he won.
 Under Bolivia’s constitution, a petition signed by a fifth of the electorate could trigger a re-run of the referendum to lift the term limit facing Mr Morales.

-Another option, suggested by the vice-president, Álvaro García, is that Mr Morales resign for real, turning the hoax into reality.
+Another option, suggested by the vice-president, Álvaro García, is that Mr Morales resign for real, turning the hoax IGNORE INTO reality.
 If this were coupled with a reform of the constitution, Mr Morales could argue that his current mandate, served under an outdated constitution, should not count towards one of the two terms he is allowed.
 He used this manoeuvre once before, in 2014, to run for re-election.

 The president says that what he really wants is to return to his career as a grower of coca, a traditional stimulant that is also the raw material for cocaine.
 In fact, he was more an organiser of farmers than a cultivator himself.
 Only inocentes believe it is his ambition to become one.